MuhanguziDavid/store-manager-backend/README.md

 Required fields: `all fields are required`

-NB: If an item with the same `artNumber`, `color`, and `store` already exists, the quantity of the posted and existing items will be added and left as one item.
+NB: If an item with the same `artNumber`, `color`, `description`, and `store` already exists, the quantity of the posted and existing items will be added and left as one item.

 ### Edit store item: